John-Qu/John-Qu.github.io/_posts/2017-09-13-Notes-for-C1-GETTING-STARTED.md

 We have sence with how fast light run, all the books' many, but no vivid sence with billon and 100GB-3,000,000 tons.

+## Why does only the smallest problems could be attacked computationally in history?

+> For most of human history, computation was limited by the speed of calculation of the human brain and the ability to record computational results with the human hand.

+## What is computational thinking?

+imperative knowledge vs declarative knowledge

+> **Declarative knowledge** is composed of statements of fact.
+For example, “the square root of x is a number y such that y*y = x.”
+This is a statement of fact.
+Unfortunately it doesn’t tell us how to find a square root.

+> **Imperative knowledge** is “how to” knowledge, or recipes for deducing information.

+> A bit more formally, an **algorithm** is a finite list of instructions that describe a computation that when executed on a provided set of inputs will proceed through a set of well-defined states and eventually produce an output.